AienTech/vanillia-state/readme.md

 # Vanillia State

 ## WARNING!
- This package is a fork of [Vanilla State](https://github.com/stevenferretti/vanilla-state) made originally by [Steven Ferretti](https://github.com/stevenferretti)
+ This package is a fork of [Vanilla State](https://github.com/stevenferretti/vanilla-state) originally made by [Steven Ferretti](https://github.com/stevenferretti)

 ---

 A Lightweight Vanilla Javascript State System

  - Pure Vanilla ES6+
+ - Usable in browsers with pure HTML and JS
  - Handles state in a simple eloquent way at an object level

 A lot of projects over complicate state management.
 At the end of the day, state management is really just the versioning and maintenance of an object.
 The beauty of Javascript is the fact that all objects are inherently pass by reference.
 Therefore, these objects can be passed to multiple areas of your application and their state can be handled via one easy to use state management service.
 Vanilla State is a class based system that can be implemented into any Vanilla, Angular, React, Vue etc service to handle the state of an object.
 The concept of Vanilla State does not follow the normal paradigm of state management, but rather simplifies it and makes it more practical.

+### Features

+This library adds the following features to the `vanilla-state`:

+- It's compatible with browsers and doesn't require you to use `npm`
+- save functions are chained toghether which allowes you to have multiple functions working as middlewares

 ### Installation

 ```sh